 and control.
 In doing so enabling you to understand and tell your own

 If you would like to find out more background information about the concept of recovery within the NHS Trusts please visit the ImRoc website

 To find out more information please contact us:

 To keep up to date with all the latest information, follow us on Facebook ‘The Northern Region Recovery College‘

-Please click below see our timetable for online courses which will be delivered via Zoom.
-If you are unsure how to use Zoom or need some help, we have come up with a step by step guide to take you through the process.
+Please click below see our timetable for courses.
+These will be delivered each term using a blended approach both in the community, via face to face sessions, and online.
+If you are unsure how to use Zoom or need some help, please refer to our step by step guide to take you through the process.